 - We in-license and develop know-how, including data, relating to certain of our product candidates. - We rely on trade secret protection to protect aspects of our business that are not amenable to, or that we do not consider appropriate for, patent protection. - Our management team has significant experience in cell processing and commercial-scale cellular therapy manufacturing.
 Leveraging this experience, we are building our global network of suppliers and CMO partners which combines their expertise in vector manufacturing with a closed, automated manufacturing system, all utilizing cGMP. - Our gene therapies are designed to potentially provide a curative benefit.
 If our gene therapies are approved before any other potentially curative treatments, we believe the benefits of our approach and the resulting first mover advantage may provide meaningful disincentive for companies seeking to develop potentially curative therapies that may compete with our own.
 See "-Competition." - We are developing therapies to treat rare diseases and expect to pursue orphan-drug designation in the United States and similar protection outside of the United States.
-To date, the FDA and the European Commission have each granted orphan drug designation to AVR-RD-01 for the treatment of Fabry disease, AVR-RD-04 for the treatment of cystinosis, and AVR-RD-02 for the treatment of Gaucher disease type 1.
+To date, the FDA and the European Commission, or the EC, have each granted orphan drug designation, or ODD, to AVR-RD-02 for the treatment of Gaucher disease, AVR-RD-04 for the treatment of cystinosis, and the FDA has granted ODD to AVR-RD-05 for the treatment of Hunter disease.
 These and other regulatory exclusivities, if granted or applicable, can prevent competitors, during the exclusivity period, from obtaining regulatory approval of the same drug or biological product for the same indication.
 See "-Government Regulation." - We currently in-license patents and patent applications relating to certain of our product candidates.
 We have also filed our own patent applications, which are positioned to further protect certain of our product candidates.

-We have in-licensed patents and patent applications from BioMarin Pharmaceutical Inc., GenStem Therapeutics, Inc. and The University of Manchester directed to compositions and methods related to the manufacture and use of certain of our gene therapies.
+We have in-licensed patents and patent applications from BioMarin Pharmaceutical Inc., Papillon Therapeutics, Inc. (previously GenStem Therapeutics, Inc.) and The University of Manchester directed to compositions and methods related to the manufacture and use of certain of our gene therapies.
 In addition, we have in-licensed certain intellectual property rights and know-how from the University Health Network and affiliates of Lund University.
-For example, we have in-licensed know-how and data related to AVR-RD-01, including certain information about the vector and its use, from University Health Network, and we have inlicensed know-how and data related to AVR-RD-02, including certain information about the vector and its use, from certain academic scientists affiliated with Lund University.
-Each of our licenses are limited to particular fields, such as Fabry disease, Gaucher disease type 1, Pompe disease, cystinosis, or Hunter syndrome, and are subject to certain retained rights.
+For example, we have in-licensed know-how and data from University Health Network related to AVR-RD-01, our Fabry disease program which was deprioritized in January 2022.
+Also for example, we have in-licensed know-how and data related to AVR-RD-02, including certain information about the vector and its use, from certain academic scientists affiliated with Lund University.
+Each of our licenses are limited to particular fields, such as Gaucher disease, cystinosis, Hunter syndrome, Pompe disease, or Fabry disease, and are subject to certain retained rights.
 We do not control the prosecution and maintenance of all of our in-licensed patents and patent applications, and our rights to enforce the patents are limited in certain ways.
 For additional detail regarding the risks associated with our license agreements see "Risk Factors-Risks Related to Intellectual Property."

-As of March 1, 2022, our in-licensed patent portfolio relating to certain of our gene therapies included the following:
+As of March 1, 2023, our in-licensed patent portfolio relating to certain of our gene therapies included the following: